Tom Clancy's Splinter Cell: Conviction: Multiplayer

-Multiplayer mode in Splinter Cell: Conviction involves both split screen, System link (Xbox 360), and online cooperative mode, plus a "Deniable Ops" mode, involving four modes that pit players against AI enemies in game modes such as "Hunter" (where the player must kill a set number of enemies), "Infiltration" (where the player must kill a set number of enemies without being seen), "Last Stand" (where the player must protect a bomb as enemies try to disarm it), and "Face-Off" (a competitive version of "Hunter").
+The multiplayer mode in Splinter Cell: Conviction involves both split screen, System Link (Xbox 360), and online co-op, plus a "Deniable Ops" mode, involving four modes that pit players against AI enemies in game modes such as "Hunter" (where the player must kill a set number of enemies), "Infiltration" (where the player must kill a set number of enemies without being seen), "Last Stand" (where the player must protect a bomb as enemies try to disarm it), and "Face-Off" (a competitive version of "Hunter").
 "Face-Off" is the game's only competitive multiplayer mode, as it features the ability to kill the opposing player.
 "Hunter", "Infiltration", and "Last Stand" can be played in single-player modes and do not always have to be played with a human partner.
 The game does not contain the "Spies Vs Mercenaries" mode featured in the previous games of the series.

 According to co-op game director Patrick Redding, the stealth in Conviction is designed around new core elements like "Mark & Execute" and "Last Known Position".